 “I was in a class of very talented interns at Becton Dickinson, but I’d like to thank Stevens, because I was leaps and bounds ahead of them, in terms of presenting and how to conduct myself in a group situation, especially with executives.
 I had a great advantage.”

-Camisa’s planned future — nursing — isn’t typical of a business school student, but she said her Howe School education will be extremely useful to her.
+Camisa’s planned future — nursing — isn’t typical of a business school student, but she said her Stevens education will be extremely useful.

 “Stevens doesn’t just make you a college graduate, it makes you into a real professional,” she said.
 “It’s prepared me to be a leader in whatever environment I may find myself in.”